BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

       make generate_requirements
       ```

-   This command will generate the `requirements.txt` file in the root of the tool directory (PyDriller or RefactoringMiner), which will contain all the dependencies used in the virtual environment of the project.
+   This command will generate the `requirements.txt` file in the root of the tool directory (`RefactoringMiner/`) which will contain all the dependencies used in the virtual environment of the project.

 ### Cleaning Up